 However, we’re going to cover everything you need to know about them right here.

-What Is An Iron Condor?
+What Is an Iron Condor?

 That said, your maxim profit is the premium collected.
 It’s a short volatility strategy, but risk-defined.
-Necessarily, an iron condor is a combination of a credit call spread and a credit put spread.
+Necessarily, an iron condor strategy is a combination of a credit call spread and a credit put spread.

-Analyzing An Iron Condor Trade
+Analyzing an Iron Condor Options Trade

 Let’s assume that J.B Hunt Transport Services, Inc. (JBHT) is trading at $100 per share.
 The options we are looking at are expiring in 30 days, with an implied volatility of 35%.